-But the moon’s orbit is inclined to Earth’s orbit by about 5 degrees.
+But the moon’s orbit is inclined to Earth’s orbit by about five degrees.
 Twice a month the moon intersects the ecliptic – Earth’s orbital plane – at points called nodes.
 If the moon is going from south to north in its orbit, it’s called an ascending node.
 If the moon is going from north to south, it’s a descending node.
 If the full moon or new moon is appreciably close to one of these nodes, then an eclipse is not only possible – but inevitable.

 Solar and lunar eclipses always come in pairs, with one following the other in a period of one fortnight (approximately two weeks).
-For example, the descending node partial lunar eclipse on August 7-8, will be followed by an ascending node total solar eclipse on August 21.
+For example, in 2019, the upcoming ascending node total lunar eclipse on January 20-21 follows the descending node partial solar eclipse on January 5-6.

 The video below explains why a pair of eclipses happens when the new moon and full moon are closely aligned with the lunar nodes.